MicrosoftDocs/bing-docs/bing-docs/bing-web-search/filter-answers.md

 # Filter the answers that Bing returns

-When you query the web, Bing returns all relevant content that it finds.
+When you query the Web, Bing returns all relevant content that it finds.
 This could include webpages, images, news, videos, and more.
-But lets say that you're only interested in webpages and news.
-How can you tell Bing you're not interested in any other answers?
+But what if you're only interested in webpages and news; how can you tell Bing you're not interested in any other answers?
 You use the [responseFilter](reference/query-parameters.md#responsefilter) query parameter.

 You can specify the answers to include in the response or those that you want to exclude from the response, or not both.
 To include only the webpage and news answers, specify *responseFilter* as: